QuadrupleA/private-secure-sharing-buttons/README.md

 ## Introduction

 Most social-sharing-button services like [AddThis](https://addthis.com/) and [Shareaholic](https://shareaholic.com/) have little respect for your users' privacy, installing dozens of tracking cookies that follow them around the web, and degrading the performance of your pages by making surreptitious requests in the background.
-It's bad enough that most adblockers now block them, making it hard for people to share your stuff at all.
+Because of this, most adblockers now block them, making it hard for people to share your stuff at all.

-When I was looking for alternatives, most of the ones I found, like [Social Share Privacy](https://github.com/panzi/SocialSharePrivacy) which Bruce Schneier [uses on his blog](https://www.schneier.com/blog/archives/2013/03/changes_to_the.html), seemed a bit overengineered / overcomplicated, requiring node.js, build scripts, asset folders, several dependent libraries, code and settings split across multiple files, etc.
+Most of the alternatives I found, like [Social Share Privacy](https://github.com/panzi/SocialSharePrivacy) which Bruce Schneier [uses on his blog](https://www.schneier.com/blog/archives/2013/03/changes_to_the.html), seemed a bit overengineered / overcomplicated, requiring node.js, build scripts, asset folders, several dependent libraries, code and settings split across multiple files, etc.

-I wrote this simple slightly-more-than-one-page script for use in my own projects, and thought I'd share it here for others to use too.
+I wrote this simple one-file script for use in my own projects, and thought I'd share it here for others to use too.

-It installs no cookies, makes zero additional HTTP requests, and does not call to any assets outside of your own server.
+It's written in native JavaScript, and doesn't require jQuery, React, Angular, or any other frameworks, which should make it easy to integrate into most sites.
+It installs no cookies, makes no additional HTTP requests, and does not call to any assets outside of your own server.
+It embeds some lightweight SVG icons from [Font Awesome](https://fontawesome.com) right in the JS file, and is styled using CSS that you can easily customize.
 It only notifies social networks when the visitor clicks a sharing icon.
-By default it uses simple lightweight SVG icons from [Font Awesome](https://fontawesome.com) that are embedded right in the JS file, and simple CSS styles that you can customize to fit your site.
-It's written in pure native JavaScript, so doesn't require jQuery, React, Angular, or any other frameworks, which should make it easy to integrate into a most sites.

 ## Examples